Mark Fidrych: 1976 season

-Injury and retirement
+Injuries and retirement

-Fidrych tore the cartilage in his knee fooling around in the outfield during spring training in 1977.
-He picked up where he left off after his return from the injury, but about six weeks after his return, during a July 4 game against Baltimore, he felt his arm just, in his words, "go dead."
+Fidrych tore the cartilage in his knee while fooling around and shagging fly balls in the outfield during spring training in 1977.
+Upon his return from the injury on May 27 of that year, he appeared to pick up right where he left off the previous season, compiling a 6–2 record and 1.83 ERA in his first 8 starts.
+Then, during a July 4 game against the Baltimore Orioles, he felt his arm, in his words, "go dead."
 It was a torn rotator cuff, but it would not be diagnosed until 1985.
-At the time Fidrych injured his arm in Baltimore his record was 6-2 before the game.
-He was removed from the game after 5.2 innings right after Eddie Murray hit a two-run home run.
-The Baltimore Orioles scored six runs in the inning and won the game 6-4.
-Fidrych finished the season 6–4 with a 2.89 ERA and was again invited to the All-Star Game, but he declined the invitation due to injury.
-Still on the disabled list toward the end of the season, Fidrych worked as a guest color analyst on a Monday Night Baseball telecast for ABC; he was subsequently criticized for his lack of preparation, as when play-by-play partner Al Michaels tried talking with him about Philadelphia Phillies player Richie Hebner and Fidrych responded, "Who's Richie Hebner?"
+He was removed from the game after 5.2 innings, following a two-run home run by Eddie Murray.
+The Orioles scored six runs in the inning and won the game 6–4.
+Fidrych made two more starts before going on the disabled list for the remainder of 1977, finishing the season 6–4 with a 2.89 ERA.
+He was again invited to the All-Star Game, but he had to decline the invitation due to the injury.
+While on the disabled list toward the end of the season, Fidrych worked as a guest color analyst on a Monday Night Baseball telecast for ABC; he was subsequently criticized for his lack of preparation, as when play-by-play partner Al Michaels tried talking with him about Philadelphia Phillies player Richie Hebner and Fidrych responded, "Who's Richie Hebner?"
 As an AL player, Fidrych had never had to face Hebner, who played in the National League.
+They would later end up teammates on the Tigers in 1980.